efournier92/Compound-Data-Structure-Drills/README.md

 ##Compound Data Structure Drills

 This is another set of drills I used to practice using iterations to search through compound data structures.
-My code is divided into 2 sections, each with its own seed data structure.
+My code is divided into two parts, each with its own seed data structure.

 ###Part 01